0xSteve/Ubuntu-16.04-LTS-Bug-Fixes-for-Dell-XPS-13/README.md

 should fix some of the typical problems with the migration over to 16.04 LTS on Dell.
 Just use the bash file that matches your problem.

 #For the screen_flicker.sh file
-to run this file, go to the directory it is in from terminal and type: bash screen_flicker.sh
+To run this file, go to the directory it is in from terminal and type: bash screen_flicker.sh
 #Description
 My program is not asking you for your password, it is your computer asking so you can update your apt-get repositories.